yourcelf/django-authproxy/README.rst

         'authorize': 'myapp.auth.proveit' # auth function
     }, ...)

-The `authorize` function should take a single Django `request` object as its argument, and return True / False for whether the connection is authorized.
+The `authorize` function should take a single Django `HttpRequest` object as its argument, and return True / False for whether the connection is authorized.

 Start the proxy server(s) with::